Swiatek to become world number one

 Last updated on .From the section Tennis

-Poland's Iga Swiatek says becoming world number one is "surreal" after a second-round win in Miami meant she will take the mantle from Ashleigh Barty, who has retired from the sport.
+Poland's Iga Swiatek says becoming world number one is "surreal" after a second-round win in Miami means she will take the mantle from Ashleigh Barty, who has retired from the sport.

 Three-time Grand Slam winner Barty, 25, announced her shock retirement earlier this week, saying she would "chase other dreams" instead.